 This is a continuation of our previous article titled “How to Create a Fast Loading Website – Part – 1”.
 In the previous edition, we spoke about Mobile First design, Benchmarking testing, Preloaders and reducing the number of HTTP requests.
-In this edition, we will be discussing more tips which will optimize the performance of your website and make it load faster.
+In this edition, we will be discussing more tips on page loading speed optimization.

 1. Enable Caching wherever possible